argonne-lcf/alcf4_aibenchmarks/AICommsBench/README.md

 communication groups following the patterns in the full application.
 This captures the main essence of the sub-communicators in the training scheme which plays important role in the estimating the training iteration time.

+This critical component of capturing communication patterns from realistic AI models is not present in OSU/NCCL benchmarks.

 _Note_: We are working on a code path, where this mini-app can be utilized as a communication only (no compute) benchmark.